xyntechx/xyntechx/README.md

 > If you want to check out the code for Black Hole, you can do so by visiting my [BlackHole](https://github.com/xyntechx/BlackHole) repository

-Without a doubt, the journey wasn't all that easy, especially since this was my first attempt at creating my very own real game from scratch.
+Undoubtedly, the journey wasn't all that easy, especially since this was my first attempt at creating my very own real game from scratch.
 For starters, I had to learn a new language (C#) to be able to program in Unity.
 Afterwards, I had to learn the myriads of Unity-only functions so that I could actually program the game.
 Drawing the designs for the game was also no easy feat.
 Nonetheless, I sincerely enjoyed the process as it made me appreciate the art of programming and designing more.

 # Goals